aswindevsp/movie-genre-predictor/README.md

 ## Libraries used
-1. To train the model:
+1. To train the model: Multinomial Naive Bayes classifier
 2. To host the model : Anvil

 ## How to Run